Enjoy a Natural Mountain Experience, in Our Vintage Chalet on the 5-Acre Sky Ranch, Surrounded by National Forest, Trails, and Open Meadows.

 Unfortunately, we can't accept cats.
 There are simply too many people who are allergic (including members of our family).

-There's a charcoal BBQ grill on the deck (we have self-lighting charcoal at cost if you need it).
+There's a charcoal BBQ grill on the Chalet deck (and we have self-lighting charcoal for sale at cost if you need it).
 A gas BBQ is available at our home (1065 G Lane), which is about 200 feet from the Chalet.

 For equestrians, we have a two-acre horse corral, plus hay barn and covered stall.
 No charge for guests.

 If you want to borrow a telescope, just let us know!